HaoyuanZhao/A-simple-sudoku-solver/README.md

     python3 main.py

 # About the code
-To achieve the optimal running speed, this project use Rsut as the mian programming language to implement the algorithm which generate/solve the sudoku puzzle.
+To achieve the optimal running speed, this project use Rust as the mian programming language to implement the algorithm which generate/solve the sudoku puzzle.
 Possible outputs for solving a sudoku puzzle: 1. successfully solved 2. no solution for this Sudoku 3.
 User's illegal inputs (e.g.,two identical numbers in a same row/column/3*3 block)
 Possible outputs for generating a sudoku puzzle (for user to solve): 1.You get the correct answer 2.
 The answer is not correct...